 As expected, D. melanogaster PRC type expresses rhabdomeric phototransduction genes while H. sapiens and M. musculus express ciliary genes (Figure 4).
 The Drosophila PRC metacell possesses a rhabdomeric-exclusive profile, with the only ciliary gene expressed being the G alpha of type i/o.
 All other ciliary genes were either not detected in the Drosophila genome or are not expressed in its PRC metacell.
 In contrast, H. sapiens and M. musculus metacells, while having a clear ciliary-oriented profile, still have a significant amount of rhabdomeric genes expressed, albeit at a lower level compared to ciliary genes.
 This could reflect the possibility that ciliary photoreceptor cells, whilst using the ciliary pathway for phototransduction, may contemporarily employ rhabdomeric-like signalling either to modulate the phototransduction or, alternatively, to perform unrelated tasks, as previously proposed (Yau and Hardie 2009).

-Furthermore, it has been proposed that melanopsin (OPN4) expressing cells in the vertebrate retina, such as the retinal ganglion cells, are the homologous cell type to rhabdomeric photoreceptor cells (Provencio et al. 2000; Hattar et al. 2002; Arendt 2003; Rollag et al. 2003; Fu et al. 2005).
+Furthermore, it has been proposed that melanopsin (OPN4) expressing cells in the vertebrate retina are the homologous cell type to rhabdomeric photoreceptor cells (Provencio et al. 2000; Hattar et al. 2002; Arendt 2003; Rollag et al. 2003; Fu et al. 2005).
+Specifically, a subclass of retinal ganglion cells, called intrinsically photosensitive retinal ganglion cells (ipRGC), are known to use OPN4 to mediate non-visual forming light sensing functions, e.g., circadian entrainment and pupillary light reflex (cite Hahn et al 2023).
 The human OPN4 was not detected in the human retina single cell dataset used in this study, so no candidate rhabdomeric profile could be identified.
 Instead in the mouse dataset, two metacells were found to express the mouse OPN4 (metacells 41 and 64) (Figure 4).
+Both also expressed another ipRGC marker, the transcription factor EOMES (REF).
 Interestingly, these two mouse metacells express a lot less ciliary genes compared to other mouse metacells.
 Metacell 64 in particular is missing some of the key genes involved in the ciliary pathway, including all the PDE6 subunits and the CNG channel.
 Additionally, metacells 41 and 64 are the mouse metacells that express the highest number of rhabdomeric genes, with metacell 64 expressing all except two rhabdomeric genes.
-These results suggest that based on phototransduction genes these two metacells have a rhabdomeric profile.
+These results suggest that based on phototransduction genes these two ipRGC metacells have a rhabdomeric profile.

 C. intestinalis and S. purpuratus PRC metacells